 Our team of caring professionals is dedicated to providing an enjoyable, yet energetic learning experience for our youths.

 Meet the Team

-Ebby Shiroya – Project Manager and Director
+Ebby Shiroya – Project Manager, Director & on-the-ground School Developer

 Jeremiah Awori – Chief Architect